fargenfo/prune_related/README.md

 A maximum independent set is a set of nodes of a graph such that no two nodes are connected in the graph.
-We find an approximation to the maximum independent set using a NetworkX implementation of an algorithm described in the following paper:
+We find an approximation to the maximum independent set using a NetworkX implementation of an algorithm described in the paper below.
+The worst-case time complexity of this algorithm is O(n/(log n)^2).

 * Boppana, R., & Halldórsson, M. M. (1990).
 Approximating maximum independent sets by excluding subgraphs.
 In Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics). https://doi.org/10.1007/3-540-52846-6_74